-ANSWER: There are two New Testament accounts of Jesus cursing a fig tree.
+ANSWER: There are two New Testament accounts of Jesus leveling a curse against a fig tree.
 They can be found in Matthew 21 and Mark 11.
-The account Mark gives offers more detailed information about this curse.
-Let us begin by examining the eleventh chapter of Mark's gospel.
+The account Mark gives offers more detailed information about this curse from Jesus.
+The verses in questions are the following.

 The tree in question did have very large and spreading leaves, as if there might be fruit on it.
 To the casual reader it may seem strange at first to look for figs when it was not the season for them.
 He was actually not expecting to find any, but something else.
 This is what one encyclopedia stated regarding these trees.

 The incident of the curse of the fig tree was not a case of disappointment resulting in an outburst of impatience.
-It was a great and unforgettable lesson in faith delivered by the Son of God in an unusual circumstance.
+It was a great and unforgettable lesson in faith delivered by Jesus in an unusual circumstance.
 This incident shows that God expects all those who believe His words to have faith and bear fruit.